 FHE's computational intensity makes it a prime candidate for hardware acceleration.
-GPUs, FPGAs, and custom ASICs can speed up FHE by orders of magnitude, making previously impractical applications feasible.
+GPUs, FPGAs, and custom ASICs can speed up FHE by orders of magnitude, making previously impractical applications — including real-time computation on encrypted data — feasible.

 Why Hardware Acceleration?